-This all comes down to what you watch really, but I believe Netflix has a much stronger offering – specifically when it comes to television.
+This all comes down to what you watch really, but I believe Netflix has a much stronger offering – specifically when it comes to new television shows.
 However, I do like the fact I can mix my content with what’s on offer with Amazon as sometimes I like switching back-and-forth between the free content and my digital purchases.

 This won’t take long as Netflix comes up very short in this department.
 When it comes to added extras, Netflix doesn’t have much to offer other than a download service allowing subscribers to take content with them on the go.

-Downloadable content is very handy, but this is something most streaming services are now offering, so it’s nothing out of the ordinary.
+Downloadable content is very handy, but this is something most streaming services offer, so it’s nothing out of the ordinary.
 However, it is useful so it’s certainly worth having.